andrewpbray/markdown-puzzle/README.md

-## Markdown Puzzle
+## Quarto Puzzle

-Refresh your knowledge of markdown by opening `markdown-puzzle.qmd` and adding five features.
+Refresh your knowledge of markdown by opening `quarto-puzzle.qmd` and adding five features.

 1. Add an author to the yaml.
 2. Convert "Advanced Quarto" to be a level two header.